-AMY GOODMAN: 10,000 people marched in the Haitian capital of Port Au-Prince last Sunday.
+AMY GOODMAN: Ten thousand people marched in the Haitian capital of Port-au-Prince last Sunday.
 They were calling for the return of the exiled president, Jean-Bertrand Aristide.
-It was his fifty-fourth birthday.
-This is Haitian folksinger and Lavalas leader Annette Auguste, more well known as "So An," speaking at the rally.
+It was his 54th birthday.
+This is Haitian folksinger and Lavalas leader Annette Auguste, more well known as “So An,” speaking at the rally.

 LOUIS GERARD GILLES: [translated] Today’s rally shows that the majority of the Haitian people are asking for the return of President Jean-Bertrand Aristide.
 If there is a state of right existing in Haiti today, it is just for the government of President Rene Preval to do the right thing.
 It is unjust to have this politician in exile.